You’ve been through this cycle before.

 Film yourself running from the side and from behind.

-Identifying weakness is only half the battle, you need to systematically strengthen those areas.
+Identifying weakness is only half the battle.

-But here’s the catch: general strength training isn’t enough.
+General strength training alone isn’t enough.

-Start with 2-3 sets of 12-15 reps, three times per week, and progress by adding resistance, not just reps.
+Aim for 2-3 sets of 12-15 reps, three times per week, and progress by adding resistance, not just reps.

 Core stability work should focus on anti-rotation exercises (pallof press, dead bugs) and anti-extension work (planks with proper pelvic tilt).